 Why trusts are used: control, protection and privacy

-Bare trusts: simplicity and beneficiary control
+Bare trusts: simplicity but limited protection

 Discretionary trusts: flexibility for changing family needs